Shawnee, Kansas: Top employers

 According to the town's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Government

 Shawnee has a council–manager government.
 Mayor and councilmembers are elected to four year terms.
 Each ward has two representatives whose terms are staggered by two years.
 However, the elections of April 2010 and 2012 will serve for three years.
 The day-to-day operations are managed by the city manager.

 Libraries and museums

 Two branches of the Johnson County Library serves the Shawnee Mission area.
 The Library includes 13 locations throughout Johnson County, including the Monticello and Shawnee Libraries.

 Shawnee Town 1929 Museum and Wonderscope Children's Museum are also located within the city.

 Media

-Shawnee is in the Kansas City, Missouri television market.
-The Shawnee Dispatch was a weekly newspaper published by the Lawrence Journal-World and The World Company.
-The Shawnee Dispatch ceased operation in November 2018.
+Shawnee is in the Kansas City metropolitan area's television and radio markets.
+The Shawnee Dispatch was a weekly newspaper published by the Lawrence Journal-World and The World Company which ceased operation in November 2018.
+The Shawnee Mission Post provides local media coverage for city, along with other cities within the Shawnee Mission area.